 Don’t blindly trust your experience

 Experience dominates our thought process.
 That’s why children have such vivid imaginations—they’re inexperienced.
 If you can free yourself from what you’ve done before, you open up a world of possibility.

 When I accept a fresh project, I treat it like a new learning experience by first researching the basics of my client’s business.
 I look at the simplest ways in which a profit is made and the simplest goals of the business.
 What I don’t do is consider implementing unused designs from previous client projects.
 There are an increasing number of websites springing up that aim to make a profit off of designers selling their unused ideas.

 Smiling works and it costs nothing; wear a smile even if the client can’t see it, they can hear it.

 The never-ending lesson

-We can’t be expected to become experts overnight, regardless of the client or how much the particular business stokes our passion to learn.
-So we must also soak up all we can along the way, from project to project, from documentary to documentary, from news article to news article.
+We can’t be expected to become experts overnight, so soak up all you can, from project to project, from documentary to documentary, from news article to news article.
 And we take on lots of additional research beyond that.